-Unfortunately, those that have more severe orthodontic issues may not be eligible for treatment with clear aligners like PlusDent or Straight My Teeth.
-But, don't worry, you may still be eligible for Invisalign as they can treat up to 90% of orthodontic cases including some more severe cases.
+Unfortunately, those that have more severe orthodontic issues may not be eligible for treatment with clear aligners like PlusDent.
+But, don't worry, you may still be eligible for Invisalign aligners as they are capable of treating cases ranging from mild to moderate, and even some severe orthodontic conditions.

 NCBI.
 Efficient Design of a Clear Aligner Attachment to Induce Bodily Tooth Movement in Orthodontic Treatment Using Finite Element Analysis.
 Consulted 19th October 2021.